Kelani River: Hydrometry and usage

 The Kelani supplies approximately 80% of the water used in Colombo.
 In addition, the river is used for transport, fisheries, sewage disposal, sand mining and for production of hydroelectricity.
 Through these factors, many people depend on the river for their daily routine in life.
 Depending on the operation of three reservoirs, the river flow varies from 20 m3/s to 25 m3/s in the dry seasons, and 800 m3/s to 1500 m3/s during the monsoons.
 The annual sand extraction from the river is approximately 600000 m2 to 800000 m2.
 From a barge, people dive to the river bed, from where the sand is lifted to the barge in a bucket, and when the barge is full, it is taken to the river bank and unloaded by a separate team.
 The sand mining causes the river bed to sink by approximately 10 cm per year.
 At present, two main concerns in connection with the river are flooding during the monsoon and saline intrusion in the dry season.

 In addition, Kelani River water levels affect the flood risk to Colombo, the capital of Sri Lanka, to a considerable extent.
-One reason is that part of the city and suburbs of Colombo lies on the lower flood plain of the river.
+One reason is that part of the city and suburbs of Colombo lie on the lower flood plain of the river.
 Exposure of Colombo and the upper catchments of Kelani River to the South West Monsoon is another reason.

 The problems are related: the saline intrusion is enhanced by the deepening of the river caused by sand mining.
 Regulation, in order to prevent saline intrusion, can reduce the water quality in other ways, and can increase the flood risk.
 Sand mining is economically important nationally and to the many people involved.

-The Kelani stream flow was investigated just upstream of Ambatale at Hanwella, with engineers analyzing the river discharges from 1973 to 2004 (in million m³/month).
+The Kelani stream flow was investigated just upstream of Ambatale at Hanwella, with engineers analyzing the river discharges from 1973 to 2004 (in million m3/month).